-The purpose of the Learn Well Initiative is to continue as a partner within the San Diego Quality Preschool Initiative (SDQPI) and build the early care and education systems and supports providers need to serve families with children ages birth to 5 years of age.
-Learn Well will expand upon the foundation established by the Quality Preschool Initiative through a Multi-Tiered systems of support (MTSS) framework to provide quality improvement strategies and supports based on providers' needs.
+The purpose of the Learn Well Initiative (Learn Well) is to continue as a partner within the San Diego Quality Preschool Initiative (SDQPI) and build the early care and education systems and supports providers need to serve families with children ages birth to 5 years of age.
+Learn Well will prioritize small center based and family child care home providers that are located in child care deserts, in communities with lower healthy places index ratings, and/or serving children ages birth to 5 years.
+The current Learn Well expanded upon the foundation established by the Quality Preschool Initiative through a Multi-Tiered systems of support (MTSS) framework to provide quality improvement strategies and supports based on providers' needs.
 The MTSS framework approach will focus on Systems Structures, Instructional Practices and Data reviews to continually assess the effectiveness of strategies in changing adult practices that result in improved learning opportunities for children.
 Participation in Learn Well will allow SDCOE to support providers through self-assessment and determine what level of support they need to make systematic and continuous improvements towards achieving the highest quality rating.
 Three (3) levels of support will be made available: 1) Access to structures and supports to ALL providers; 2) Intentional Structure and supports designed and provided to SOME providers based on assessed need; and 3) Intensive supports to a FEW providers also based on assessed need.
-Support level (i.e. ALL, SOME, FEW) is determined based on the evidence of the provider's ability to 1) Implement practices that support achieving or maintain a quality Tier 3 or higher rating; 2) continually make progress towards quality Tier 3 or higher by accessing all available resources and supports available to all participating sites.
+Support level (i.e. ALL, SOME, FEW) is determined based on the evidence of the provider's ability to 1) Implement practices that support achieving or maintain a quality Tier 3 or higher rating; 2) Continually make progress towards quality Tier 3 or higher by accessing all available resources and supports available to all participating sites.

 The primary goal is to support providers, serving families with young children ages birth to 5 years of age, to continually improve the quality of the learning environment and adult-child interactions, while receiving support in the form of technical assistance, instructional support, coaching and ongoing professional development.
 The targeted early care and education provider base will be expanded to include family childcare homes, faith based and private providers.
 This priority aligns with the direction of both the CA Dept of Education and First 5 CA Commission funding that is forthcoming.
-Participation in and maintenance of site Tier ratings are optional for providers.
 This is due to the expansion to include early learning and care settings and family childcare homes in an asset-based approach.